jlake/yaf_smarty/README.md

 yaf_smarty
 ==========

-yaf framework + smarty3 demo
+A demo project for yaf framework with smarty3 template engine.

+This directory must be writable: smarty/cache smarty/compiled